DennisSev7n/Setting-up-a-virtual-home-lab/README.md

 I am going to use a NAT Network since this will allow me to connect my VMs to each other and the internet.

-First I will select File > Preferences, then navigate to the Network tab.
-Next I will click the plus button (circled in the image above).
+First I will select Tools > Network, then click on the NAT Network tab.
+Next I will click the plus button.

 This will create a new NAT Network.
 If I want to modify the subnet, disable DHCP or support IPv6 I can do this by double-clicking the NAT Network.